A variety of learning experiences

 a) Selkirk College Application Form

-b) Official transcripts of high school grades (an interim statement of grades is acceptable if applicant is still attending school);
+b) Official transcripts of high school grades (an interim statement of grades is acceptable for conditional acceptance)

 3. Fully qualified applicants will be offered admission based on application date.